- Q: I don't think I want to be a yoga teacher but just learn more about yoga, is this course for me?

 - Q: Will I get to study the spiritual practices and the ancient philosophy of yoga?

-A: No teacher training would be complete without an introduction to the rich history of yoga.
-We study the history of ancient and modern yoga, and we discuss philosophy and touch on the ancient texts.
+A: No teacher training would be complete without an introduction to the rich history and philosophy of yoga.
+We study the history of ancient and modern yoga, and we introduce and discuss philosophy and touch on the ancient texts with the help of an amazing guest teacher, Joana.
 We tend to steer the discussions in the direction of making this content relatable and relevant as a teacher of modern yoga today.
-As a teacher training on the 200 hour level, our aim is to open the door to these topics, to demystify and to clear out any misconceptions.
+As a teacher training on the 200 hour level, our aim is to open the door to these topics, to demystify and to clear out any misconceptions as well as honor the roots of the topic we guide as teachers.

 - Q: Is there an exam?
 What happens if I fail the exam?